opdev1004/op-blogger-themes/README.md

 ## Notice:
 ### New version!
 New version come with most recent default theme unlike past themes.
+Bugs have been found in op.xml so please use opside.xml if you really need to use OP Blogger Theme.

 ## Description:
 OP Blogger Themes are for blogger theme development.